Omaeus/Webscraping-by-harsh/README.md

 # Projects-by-harsh
-I would suggest to use these codes on anaconda jupyter notebook.
+1.I would suggest to use these codes on anaconda jupyter notebook.
+2. Use result.csv with csv formatter in same directory.
+You will get the idea of how to edit the code.